corda/corda-runtime-os/applications/examples/db-worker-prototype/README.md

 - Upon start-up run Liquibase update as necessary to create RBAC schema;
 - Launch a component (`PermissionStorageWriterService`) that listens on the user creation Kafka topic.

+Once proper DB Worker is in operation this prototype can possibly be deleted.

 ### Building the Docker image
 The Gradle task `publishOSGiImage` publishes a Docker Image which can be run locally.
 ```